Safety Standards Development

-Organizations with true safety cultures go well beyond complying with OSHA regulations — holding their businesses to an even higher standard so they can reduce worker injuries, illnesses and fatalities, along with the associated claims costs and reputation damage spurred by workplace incidents.
+Organizations that go beyond OSHA compliance hold their businesses to a high standard.
+They implement systems and policies focused on eliminating worker injuries, illnesses and fatalities, along with the associated claims costs and reputation damage associated with such incidents.
 Adopt voluntary safety standards and evolve your safety program from a compliance-driven cost center into a corporate sustainability initiative that can save lives and boost profits.

 The ANSI/ASSP Z117.1 standard provides minimum safety requirements for entering, exiting and working in confined spaces at normal atmospheric pressure.

 The ANSI/ASSP A10 standards relate to the protection of employees and the public from hazards arising out of or associated with construction and demolition operations.

 Falls remain a leading cause of on-the-job injuries and fatalities.
 The ANSI/ASSP Z359 standards address fall protection equipment and systems for climbing, work positioning, fall arrest, rescue, evacuation and other fall hazard operations, as well as training, hazard identification and abating hazards to help prevent injuries and illness when working at height.

 Establish a foundation for identifying gaps and mitigating risks in your organization’s fleet safety program.

 The ANSI/ASSP Z390.1 standard establishes minimum requirements for site-specific hydrogen sulfide safety training programs that will enhance safety in occupational settings where hydrogen sulfide is present or is recognized as being potentially present.

 The ANSI/ASSP Z244.1 standard establishes requirements for controlling hazardous energy through lockout/tagout measures and alternative methods.